thealcyonite/DocxToPdfAutomation/README.md

 3. Click on **your custom action** (e.g., _“Docx to PDF”_) to run it

 ## In conclusion
 If everything is set up correctly, you now have an incredibly convenient Quick Action that can convert a single .docx file or an entire batch into high-fidelity PDFs with just a 2~3 clicks.

-## GitHub
-We’ve included the AppleScript used in this tutorial in our [GitHub repository](https://github.com/thealcyonite/DocxToPdfAutomation).
-Feel free to use it as-is, modify it to suit your needs, or improve upon it however you like.